fourkitchens/scrummy-react-dom/docs/storybook.md

 ## Storybook

 [Storybook](https://github.com/kadirahq/react-storybook) allows one to develop/style components in isolation.
-A story describes the different states the respective component can be in.
-Stories live in `./stories`.
+Each component directory contains a respective `story.js` file. `./src/components/stories.js` imports all stories for use in Storybook.

 ### Usage
 * `npm run storybook`